UmayerCoding1/umayerCoding1/README.md

 ###

-<p align="left">My name is MD Lukman Miah and I'm a MERN Stack Developer, from Sylhet, Bangladesh.</p>
+<p align="left">My name is MD Umayer Hossain and I'm a Full Stack Developer, from Chandpur, Bangladesh.</p>

 ###